Ethics in Mathematics Discussion Papers

-EiM Discussion Papers is part of the Cambridge University Ethics in Mathematics Project.
+Ethics in Mathematics Discussion Papers is part of the Cambridge University Ethics in Mathematics Project.
 The scope of these discussion papers is to stimulate informed discussion around ethical issues in mathematics, the teaching of ethics to mathematicians, and a corpus of case studies.
 Our goal is not general ethical or philosophical discussions (that all people should engage in) but those specifically faced by mathematicians as part of their professional working lives in academe and in industry.
 What we will host in these Discussion Papers are the sort of discussions that would be difficult to find a home in the current journal literature.
-All discussion papers are subject to peer review.
+All discussion papers are subject to internal peer review.

 Would you like to be notified about our new publications, events and the evolving state of our project?
 Subscribe to our newsletter.